polterguy/phosphorusfive/README.md

 using Hyperlambda, due to its much more condens syntax, and lack of overhead.

 All this, while retaining your ability to create C#/VB/F# code, exactly as you're used to from before.

+This trait of Hyperlambda, makes it an excellent choice for creating your own domain specific programming languages.
+In such a regard, it arguably brings LISP into the 21st Century.

 ## 3 basic innovations